 - The red cross has a service known as “safe and well” in this service family members that have went to a red cross shelter can register online so that individuals with personal knowledge can look up family members to see that they are “safe and well” at a shelter.

 - Consider ham radio.
 Amateur radio is a large part of my family’s communication plan.
 A license is very easy to get and costs less than $20.
 In a later post I will review a ham radio that costs around $100.
 At that price most anyone can afford to get a couple for family communication.

 In closing, a plan should reflect your personal circumstances, should be specific, and realistic.
-While an actual disaster situation may make your plan obsolete, the activities required to make a plan, train your family on it, and then TEST it will make the plan invaluable should a disaster occur.
-Besides if you have a teen age daughter having a redundant phone plan will keep her from using the “I could not get a hold of you excuse” when she comes in late….
+An actual disaster situation may make your plan obsolete.
+However, the activities required to make a plan, train your family on it, and then TEST it will make the plan invaluable in a disaster.
+Best of all, a communications plan will end the “I could not get a hold of you” excuse teens love to try.